 Up until now, you may have only heard of ceremonial and culinary grades, as these are the two most common and universal.
 Virtually all matcha companies make one or the other or both.
 But, seeking to break into a new market of everyday matcha drinkers, Encha developed a third grade, Latte.

-In the flavor comparison above, I included all three grades of matchas (and two that didn’t have “grades” listed), but these were are not all created equal to begin with.
-For example, it makes sense that the ceremonial grade ranked the highest, as it should, and here's why.
-Each of these three grades are pictured above in order from left to right for the same brand, Encha.
+In the flavor comparison above, I included all three grades of matcha (and two that didn’t have “grades” listed), but these are not all created equal to begin with.
+For example, it makes sense that the ceremonial grade matcha ranked the highest, as it should, and here's why.
+The picture above shows each of these grades in order from left to right for the same brand, Encha.

-- Ceremonial Grade is traditionally meant to be served whisked just with hot water and is the highest grade, made from the finest leaves plucked from the first harvest.
-It is also the highest price point, so best reserved for special occasions.
-No other sweeteners or additives, such as milk, are traditionally used with ceremonial grade matcha.
+Ceremonial grade is traditionally served whisked just with hot water and is the highest grade, made from the finest leaves plucked from the first harvest.
+It also has the highest price point, so is best reserved for special occasions.
+Traditionally ceremonial grade matcha is not made with other sweeteners or additives, such as milk.

-- Culinary Grade is traditionally meant for baking or smoothies and is generally made from second or third harvest (Higher-quality brands like, Encha use only second harvest).
-When baking, those subtleties noticed in the ceremonial and latte grades would be indistinguishable and the culinary grade will still produce vegetal and nutty profiles in your baked goods.
+When baking, culinary grade will still produce vegetal and nutty profiles in your baked goods.
+Those subtleties noticed in the ceremonial and latte grades are indistinguishable.
 When drinking, however, you'll notice the matcha is much more astringent and bitter.

 There are infinite methods to prepare matcha and countless kitchen tools you can use to do so.
 I'm including four common ways here and my hope is you'll take this and improvise or experiment with what you have in your kitchen!